 First, we didn’t bake our own pie.
 Since we had no idea how this was going to turn out, I just bought a pie from the grocery store.
 We bought a coconut custard pie, because it had a flat surface to work with.

 Second, we purchased clear piping gel from Michael’s.
-I read in the comments that they used agar and added lemon and sugar.
+I read in the comments on the video that they used agar and added lemon and sugar.
 The clear piping gel has agar in it, so we called it good.

 Third, we bought refrigerated pie crust to make the design, cut it in strips, and then my husband just twisted the dough to make the rose and stained glass effect.
 We painted black food coloring onto the strips.
 I didn’t want to buy black food coloring, so we mixed blue, green, and red together.
 When we started painting we noticed it was coming out a little green, so we added a bit more red, and that turned it black.
 Then we added vanilla to the food coloring, really for no other reason than that’s what they said in the comments of the video.